narwhalhorned/spotify-popularity/README.md

 ### **Dataset**

 I have obtained a comprehensive dataset from Spotify (Scraped directly from Spotify Web  API & from https://www.kaggle.com/datasets/yasserh/song-popularity-dataset), containing information about a diverse range of songs.
 This dataset includes features such as artist name, genre, danceability, tempo, and more.
-By harnessing the power of machine learning, we will uncover patterns and relationships within this data to build a model that predicts song popularity. **I've made sure to use an old spotify dataset from kaggle as per Spotify Web Dev Policy**
+By harnessing the power of machine learning, we will uncover patterns and relationships within this data to build a model that predicts song popularity.
+(Train data: song_data.csv | Test data: spottest.csv) **I've made sure to use an old spotify dataset from kaggle as per Spotify Web Dev Policy**